frankcohen/ReflectionsOS/Experiments/Deep Sleep/Deep_Sleep.md

 ## Extending Battery Life for ESP32-S3 Projects

-We are at a point in development of the [Reflections project](https://github.com/frankcohen/ReflectionsOS) where optimizations to get more battery time are important.
+I am at a point in development of the [Reflections project](https://github.com/frankcohen/ReflectionsOS) where optimizations to get more battery time are important.
 Putting the ESP32 and display into deep sleep extends the battery life.
 This experiment shows the code needed and the pittfalls I encountered.

 ### Wake On Movement